mosah123/inverse-pair-finder/README.md

 ---
 ### Multithreaded Performance

-To speed up the heaviest step—pairwise correlation of ~125 K ticker combinations—the pipeline uses Python’s `ThreadPoolExecutor` to parallelize the work across CPU cores.
+To speed up the heaviest step pairwise correlation of ~125 K ticker combinations the pipeline uses Python’s `ThreadPoolExecutor` to parallelize the work across CPU cores.
 This cut the correlation phase from ~35 s (single‑threaded) to ~9 s, slashing total runtime from ~40 s down to ~21 s and making the analysis rapid and scalable.

 ---
 ## Case Study: Airbnb (ABNB) Inverse Relationships